theurogynvault/theurogynvault.github.io/index.md

 ## 🏦 The Urogyn Vault
-_A curated vault all about Urogynecology — for students, residents, fellows and lifelong learners._
+*A curated vault all about Urogynecology — for students, residents, fellows and lifelong learners.*

----

-## 👋 About
-- Inspired by Dr. Jocelyn Fitzgerald’s [Landmark Urogyn Trials List](https://example.com).
-- Concise, evidence-based notes designed for quick review before clinic, the OR, or teaching.
+*Concise, evidence-based notes designed for quick review before clinic, the OR, or teaching.*

 ---